Connect with others who understand.

 • Psychosocial fatigue — Reduces the desire to go out or connect with people

-The term “lassitude” is a particular characteristic of fatigue that is associated with MS. It is defined as severe tiredness that may occur daily despite sleeping well and can be worsened by heat and humidity.
-Lassitude can come on suddenly and often hinders everyday activities.
-It can be associated with depression in MS and is considered difficult to measure.
+The term “lassitude” describes a particular type of fatigue associated with MS. Lassitude is defined as severe fatigue that may occur daily despite sleeping well and can get worse with heat and humidity.
+Lassitude can come on suddenly and hinder everyday activities, which sometimes leads to depression.

-Many clinical tools have been developed to measure the three major forms of fatigue in MS. Fatigue scales are generally based on self-reporting by someone living with MS. Fatigue questionnaires may assess total score or subscales of physical, cognitive, or psychosocial fatigue symptoms.
+Many clinical tools have been developed to measure physical, cognitive, and psychosocial fatigue in MS. Fatigue scales are generally based on self-reporting by someone living with MS. Fatigue questionnaires may assess total scores or subscales of different fatigue symptoms.

 Modified Fatigue Impact Scale

-The Modified Fatigue Impact Scale (MFIS) is a questionnaire that assesses how fatigue affects everyday life.
-The MFIS is based on the scoring of 21 items that address physical, cognitive, and psychosocial fatigue and focuses on fatigue’s impact on daily activities.
+The Modified Fatigue Impact Scale (MFIS) is a questionnaire that assesses how fatigue affects everyday life based on past interviews and research on people with MS. The MFIS includes the scoring of 21 items that address physical, cognitive, and psychosocial fatigue.
+It focuses on fatigue’s impact on daily activities.
+Some studies suggest that this is one of the most reliable ways to measure fatigue.

 Fatigue Impact Scale